 |Research data or material collection is rigorous and of a high quality|

-The maximum funding for each supported project is HK$ 100,000.
+Maximum funding for each supported project is HK$ 100,000.
 Budget items can include (1) Staff Salaries and Fringe Benefits; (2) Technical Resources and Services as needed; (3) Miscellaneous; and (4) Copyright Fees as needed.
-Travelling expenses and website launch events CANNOT be funded by the grant.
+Travelling expenses and website launch events CANNOT be funded by the Grant.

 Principal Investigators may hire research assistants, project assistants, or student helpers on a short-term basis to help enhance the source materials for online access.
-Expected duties of these project staff may include dataset clean-up or enhancement, converting images to text using OCR technology, assigning subject-specific indexing data to materials, etc. Please consult the Library for input and guidance to the process.
+Expected duties of these project staff may include data cleaning or enhancement, converting images to text using OCR technology, assigning subject-specific indexing data to materials, etc. Please consult the Library for input and guidance to the process.

 Please refer to the latest pay scales that are provided on the PERS website.
 To hire research assistants, please refer to the "Payment Rates for Research Staff"; to hire project assistants, please refer to "Pay Structure for Non-teaching Staff".
 On top of the actual salary, medical cost (3% of salary) and employer's MPF contribution (5% of salary) should also be included in the budget.

-The Library will provide IT and programming support, but in case the project scope is too large or too complicated for the Library to handle on its own, the Principal Investigator can hire outside technical services to design the system, on the condition that there is proper documentation for system specifications to ensure sustainability and system integration.
-The grant can also be used to purchase software for website development or server service as needed.
+The Library will provide IT and graphic design support, but in case the project scope is too large or too complicated for the Library to handle on its own, the Principal Investigator can hire outside technical services to design the system, on the condition that there is proper documentation for system specifications to ensure sustainability and system integration.
+The Grant can also be used to purchase software for website development or server service as needed.

 Equipment such as computers, i-pads, tablets, printers, audio-visual equipment, etc. cannot be funded.
 The grant can support miscellaneous items such as stationery, computer paper, fax, postage, etc. with a cap at HK$ 2,000.

-Part of the funding (with a cap at one-third of the total budget) can be used to subsidize copyright fees if necessary, but the Principal Investigator must submit written documentations with the exact calculated amount that are endorsed by the copyright holders, with the grant application form.
+Part of the funding (with a cap at one-third of the total budget) can be used to subsidize copyright fees if necessary, but the Principal Investigator must submit written endorsement with the exact amount signed by copyright holders, along with the grant application form.

 All projects are expected to start within three months of approval and finish within one year.
-An extension of project duration to a maximum period of one year is possible upon the approval of the panel.
-The Principal Investigator has to send an email to Digital and Multimedia Services Section, providing justifications and the new proposed deadline, at least one month prior to the original due date.
+An extension of the project duration for a maximum period of one additional year is possible upon the approval of the panel.
+The Principal Investigator must send an email to the Digital Initiatives and Research Cluster, providing justifications for extension and the new proposed deadline at least one month prior to the original due date.

-At the completion of the project, the Principal Investigator is recommended to co-organize a launch event with the Library, promoting the website internally within campus or to the public.
-The event can be a small reception, a launch seminar, a press conference, etc. Any costs associated with the launch event would not be funded by this grant.
+At the completion of the project, the Principal Investigator is recommended to co-organize a launch event with the Library, promoting the website internally within the University or to the public.
+The event can be a small reception, a launch seminar, a press conference, etc. Any costs associated with the launch event should not be funded by this Grant.

-All Principal Investigators are required to submit a brief completion report to Digital and Multimedia Services Section within 6 months after the latest project deadline that is approved by the panel.
+All Principal Investigators are required to submit a brief completion report to the Digital Initiatives and Research Cluster within 6 months after the latest project deadline approved by the panel.
 If a Principal Investigator has any outstanding completion report, he/she cannot submit another application until the report is submitted.

-Brief information of all projects is listed on the Grant website.
-All application materials, completion reports, copyright documentations, etc. are uploaded on an intranet system managed by the Library, which can be accessed by the panel, the Library's senior management, the Graduate School, and VPRD as necessary.
+Brief information of all funded projects can be found from Project Showcase.
+All application materials, completion reports, copyright documentations, etc. are uploaded on HKBU IRIMS managed by the Library, which can be accessed by the panel, the Library's senior management, the Research Committee, and VPRD as necessary.

 2016/17 (2nd round):